 Bibliography:

-[1] Scientific study: Cannabinoids as Anticancer Agents.
+[1] Scientific Study: Cannabinoids as Anticancer Agents.
 (2015).
 The Oncologist. https://pubmed.ncbi.nlm.nih.gov/25916739/

-[2] Scientific study: Cannabinoids for Cancer Pain: Do They Really Work?
+[2] Scientific Study: Cannabinoids for Cancer Pain: Do They Really Work?
 (2019).
 Current Oncology Reports. https://pubmed.ncbi.nlm.nih.gov/31144165/

 [3] Scientific study: Cannabinoids for the Treatment of Chemotherapy-Induced Nausea and Vomiting: A Systematic Review and Meta-Analysis.
 (2020).
 Supportive Care in Cancer. https://pubmed.ncbi.nlm.nih.gov/31960160/